Select Page

 2.1 Soviet Concerns

-In June 1948, the Western Allies introduced a new currency, the Deutsche Mark, in their occupied zones, including West Berlin.
-This move was seen as an economic threat to the Soviet Union.
+In June 1948, the western Allies starting using the Deutsche Mark new currency in their zones and likewise in west Berlin.
+Hiking tariffs was perceived as an economic bluffing for the Soviet Union.

 2.3 Diverging Ideologies